 2) Find the right partner.

 Once you have a plan in place and understand the bigger picture, it is time to introspect.

 Okay you have taken the plunge, yes you have enough experience to start but can you improve the current setup…or find someone who can add value.

-It’s time to get yourself a partner that adds value to your business, understands your idea and fills in for your weaknesses and helps you raise more capital for your business.
+It’s time to get yourself a partner that adds value to your business, understands your idea and fills in for your weaknesses, and helps you raise more capital for your business.
 If you find the perfect fit, partners can really do great things together.
 Look at Larry Page and Sergey Brin, their little brainchild Google, is probably how you found this article today.

-A spouse, parent, sibling, partner, total stranger – the perfect partner could be anyone you trust and feel you can work and grow with.
+A spouse, parent, sibling, partner, a total stranger – the perfect partner could be anyone you trust and feel you can work and grow with.

 3) Find the right mentor

-You might have all the key components to your plan in place, but a little hands on learning from someone with relevant experience is gold.
-Use the time just before launching your business, or even after launching to look for a seasoned professional who knows the business and the current situation well enough to guide you towards making the right decisions – not by simply preaching to you, but involving you in the thinking process.
+You might have all the key components to your plan in place, but a little hands-on learning from someone with relevant experience is gold.
+Use the time just before launching your business, or even after launching to look for a seasoned professional who knows the business and the current situation well enough to guide you towards making the right decisions – not by simply preaching to you, but by involving you in the thinking process.